ash/raku-course/essentials/loops/exercises/squares-and-cubes/solution/index.md

 ## Example

 Run the program and check the result.
-By the way, did you know that _10!_ is the exact number of seconds in six weeks?

 ```console
 $ raku exercises/loops/squares-and-cubes-loop.raku